Chapter Nine · Fintech vs Bank

 | Infinity ($14.98/mo) | $180 | $5,806 | $7,200 |

-Break-even = the savings account balance at which annual interest equals the Greenlight subscription cost.
-Below this balance, the interest earned does not offset the fee.
+Break-even = the savings balance at which interest equals the Greenlight fee.
+Below this balance, you pay net to Greenlight; above it, the rate covers the fee.

 | Feature | Greenlight | Traditional Savings |